daneterickson/oolala/doc/REFACTORING_DISCUSSION.md

 which is to create the buttons and window, and the CanvasDisplay only has one responsibility, which is to create the canvas for the creature and lines to be drawn on and move around on.

-We refactored some JavaFX code that was styling to the Resources CSS file and fixed variables so that they were public static final.
+We refactored some JavaFX code that was styling to the Default.css file and fixed variables so that they were public static final both in ScreenDisplay, Main, and ScreenDisplay.

 ## Model
 We modified some data structures used in Model.